For decades, those wanting to place a sports bet in the U.S. have essentially faced a binary choice.

 Other (limited) sports wagering options exist

-Technically, there are three other states where putting a little extra action on a sporting event has long been possible — Oregon, Delaware and Montana.
+Technically, there are three states where putting a little extra action on a sporting event has long been possible — Delaware (discussed above), Oregon and Montana.

 Outside of Nevada, these were the three jurisdictions that already had some sort of sports-based wagering in place prior to PASPA’s passage.
 Consequently, their existing activity was grandfathered in based on the law’s wording.